dsc-courses/practice.dsc10.com/problems/su22-final/q6-contest-hypo-test.md

 - Snippet 1: This is incorrect because `np.random.choice()` only chooses values that are either 0.3 or 0.7 which is simply just wrong.

 - Snippet 2: This is wrong because `np.random.choice()` only chooses from the values within the list.
-From a sanity check it's not hard to realize that `a` should be able to take on more values than the ones simply in the list.
+From a sanity check it's not hard to realize that `a` should be able to take on more values than the ones in the list.

 - Snippet 3: This option is correct.
 Recall, in `np.random.multinomial(n, [p_1, ..., p_k])`, `n` is the number of experiments, and `[p_1, ..., p_k]` is a sequence of probability.
 The method returns an array of length k in which each element contains the number of occurrences of an event, where the probability of the ith event is `p_i`.
-In this sinppet, `np.random.multinomial(500, [0.1, 0.2, 0.3, 0.2, 0.15, 0.05])` generates a array of length 6 (`len([0.1, 0.2, 0.3, 0.2, 0.15, 0.05])`) that contains the number of occurrences of each kinds of dogs according to the given distribution (the population distribution).
+In this snippet, `np.random.multinomial(500, [0.1, 0.2, 0.3, 0.2, 0.15, 0.05])` generates a array of length 6 (`len([0.1, 0.2, 0.3, 0.2, 0.15, 0.05])`) that contains the number of occurrences of each kinds of dogs according to the given distribution (the population distribution).
 We divide the first line by 500 to convert the number of counts in our resulting array into proportions.
-To access the proportion of toy dogs in our sample, we simply take the entry with the probability ditribution value of 0.3, which is the third entry in the array or `a[2]`.
-To calculate our test statistic we simply take the proportion of toy dogs minus the proportion of non-toy dogs or `a[2] - (1 - a[2])`
+To access the proportion of toy dogs in our sample, we take the entry with the probability ditribution value of 0.3, which is the third entry in the array or `a[2]`.
+To calculate our test statistic we take the proportion of toy dogs minus the proportion of non-toy dogs or `a[2] - (1 - a[2])`

 - Snippet 4: This option is correct.
-This approach is similar to the one above except we're only considering the probability distribution of toy dogs vs non-toy dogs which is what we wanted in the first place.
-The rest of the steps are similar to the ones aboce.
+This approach is similar to the one above except we're only considering the probability distribution of toy dogs vs non-toy dogs, which is what we wanted in the first place.
+The rest of the steps are similar to the ones above.

 - Snippet 5: Note that `df` is simple just a dataframe containing information of the dogs, and may or may not reflect the population distribution of dogs that participate in the photo contest.